-When you are ready to post your initial story, you will create a thread.
+When you are ready to post your initial patient-based story, you will create a thread.
 When you have found a student you wish to respond to (i.e., further their story), you must reply to their posting.
 Your story contributions should enhance and further the discussion.

-Discussion boards will be active for one full week (Tuesday 12:00am to 11:59pm on Monday MST).
+Discussion boards will be active for one full week (Tuesday 12:00am to 11:59pm on Monday MT).
 After that, the discussion board will be locked and points assessed.
-I will read all initial stories and story additions.
+I will read all initial patient-based stories and story additions.
 Each week I will participate in the discussion board as a "regular student".
 All students will receive specific feedback from me regarding their weekly discussion board participation via the gradebook.

 Medical terms: Each patient-based story and story addition will contain several medical terms from each chapter we're covering in that period.
 The medical terms used will be assigned to each student on a random basis.
-During Week 2, I will assign each student a set of random number for each chapter.
+During Week 2, I will assign each student a set of random terms for each chapter.
 This assignment will be based on the order in which introductions are posted.
-For example, if you are the fifth student to post an introduction you will be given the random set of numbers for Student 5.
-These random number sets will be posted in the Medical Terminology Selection (Numbers Assigned) discussion board during Week 2.
-A thread will be created for each student in the class - to see what numbers you were assigned, simply read your thread.
+For example, if you are the fifth student to post an introduction you will be given the random set of terms for Student 5.
+These random set of terms will be posted in the "Medical Terminology Selection (Terms Assigned)" discussion board during Week 2.
+A thread will be created for each student in the class - to see what terms you were assigned, simply read your thread.

-The week before our patient-based story board I will post the medical terms that correspond to the numbers you were assigned.
 You should be working on your stories the week before they are due to ensure you post quality stories that will allow you to receive full credit.
 If you are unsure of how to properly use a medical term or if your story meets the criteria, I encourage you to reach out to me.
 I do not recommend waiting until the last minute to write your story or ask for help.